Click to download the 2014 Ghana Program FLIER

 The Ware Institute for Civic Engagement is pleased to offer this alternative winter break community-based learning trip.
-This is a joint project between Franklin & Marshall College and the Heritage Academy in Ghana, West Africa.
+This is a joint project between Franklin & Marshall College, the Office of International Programs and the Heritage Academy in Ghana, West Africa.
 Through this program F&M students will gain exposure to global issues while helping the Heritage Academy students to find solutions to some local problems.

 In the spirit of community solidarity and engaged learning, Ware Institute programs have a strict conduct policy and are drug free.

-Kwesi and Melissa currently teach at The Westtown School, a Quaker school near West Chester, PA.
+Kwesi and Melissa Koomson currently teach at The Westtown School, near West Chester, PA

-When students arrive at Heritage Academy, they will be directed by Mr. Oduro Koomson, Kwesi’s brother, Heritage Academy headmaster, Mr. DeGraft Tawiaha nd and trip coordinator, Lilah Thompson '11.
+When students arrive at Heritage Academy, they will be supervised by trip coordinators, Lilah Thompson '11 and Rachel Helwig as well as directed by the Heritage Academy's headmaster, Mr. DeGraft Tawiaha.